-Always keep within the recommended limits.
-Avoid aerobatics and extreme loading such as spirals and big ears.
-This will prevent accidents and avoid overloading the glider.
+All pilots must operate within the specified limits.
+Aerobatics and extreme load maneuvers, such as spirals and big ears, are prohibited to prevent accidents and avoid overloading the glider.

 In turbulent conditions, always keep sufficient altitude from terrain and other obstacles.
 Recoveries from extreme situations requires able altitude and time.